ozguryazilimas/wp-postane/imsanity/readme.txt

 = 7.
 Doesn't WordPress already automatically scale images? =

-When an image is uploaded WordPress keeps the original and, depending on the size of the original, will create up to 3 smaller sized copies of the file (Large, Medium, Thumbnail) which are intended for embedding on your pages.
+When an image is uploaded WordPress keeps the original and, depending on the size of the original, will create up to 4 smaller sized copies of the file (Large, Medium-Large, Medium, Thumbnail) which are intended for embedding on your pages.
 Unless you have special photographic needs, the original usually sits there unused, but taking up disk quota.

 = 8.
-Why did you spell Insanity wrong and why does Imsanity girl want to cut me? =
+Why did you spell Insanity wrong? =

-Imsanity is short for "Image Sanity Limit"  A sanity limit is a term for limiting something down to a size or value that is reasonable.
-Imsanity girl cuts because you drive her insane by uploading unecessarily large images for no good reason.
+Imsanity is short for "Image Sanity Limit".
+A sanity limit is a term for limiting something down to a size or value that is reasonable.

 = 9.
-How can I hide or remove the Imsanity logo image on the settings page? =

-If you prefer not to see the logo, add the following line to wp-config.php:

-define('IMSANITY_HIDE_LOGO',true);

-= 10.
 Where do I go for support? =

-Documentation is available on the plugin homepage at http://wordpress.org/tags/imsanity and questions may be posted on the support forum at http://wordpress.org/tags/imsanity
+Questions may be posted on the support forum at https://wordpress.org/support/plugin/imsanity although I may move support to the helpscout platform we use for EWWW I.O.

 = TODO =